alexandraperalta/title-search/README.md

 ## To install
 The client and server were implemented separately.
-In order to run, you'll have to run `npm install` in both the client and server folders, as well as the main project folder.
+In order to run, you'll have to run `npm install` in both the root and server folders.

 After that an `npm start` at the project root should open the project.